-When speaking about email threat protections with our client’s executive leadership teams, which range in size from ten to thousands of users, the security concerns around email are similar.
-They range from the broad, like business continuity, reputation damage, and financial impact, to the very specific, like data breaches, data loss, ransomware, crypto, and ultimately the loss of the business.
+When speaking about email threat protections with our client’s executive leadership teams, ranging in size from ten to thousands of users, the security concerns around email are similar.
+Fom the broad, like business continuity, reputation damage, and financial impact, to the very specific, like data breaches, data loss, ransomware, crypto, and ultimately the loss of the business.
 The same threats that affect a small company are the same that affect large enterprises.
 The bad actors do not discriminate.

 Our clients are not alone.
 According to a 2023 report from Cloudflare, 90% of all cyberattacks begin with a phishing email to an unsuspecting victim.
 So what can you do?
-Email communication remains a crucial communication tool for businesses, so you cannot turn it off (although many users would love that, I’m sure).
-Like many of our other articles in the “Exploring KeyNet Defend” series, addressing security concerns with a single-point product may feel like the correct thing to do, but utilizing a defense-in-depth layered security approach offers greater levels of cybersecurity while not incurring the costs of overlapping products.
+Email communication remains a crucial communication tool for businesses.
+You cannot turn it off (although many users would love that, I’m sure).
+Like many of our other articles in the “Exploring KeyNet Defend” series, addressing security concerns with a single-point product may feel like the correct thing to do.
+In actuality, a defense-in-depth layered security approach offers greater levels of cybersecurity while not incurring the costs of overlapping products.

 What are the most prominent email threats that we must defend against?